Textalk/textalk-webshop-integration-js/README.md

 Install
 -------

 This is a node.js application, expecting node and npm to be available on the system.
+Use node.js 0.10, or you might run into trouble in building sqlite3.

 ```bash
 git clone https://github.com/Textalk/textalk-webshop-integration-js.git